 The Republican candidates for president debated Herman Cain’s 9-9-9 tax plan in Las Vegas on Tuesday.
-Cain’s flat rate for income, corporate, and sales tax would replace the Byzantine U.S. income tax code, which runs to more than 72,000 pages.
-Critics often refer to the complicated politics of Constantinople (which used to be Byzantium and is now Istanbul) when discussing American tax laws.
+Cain’s flat rate for income, corporate, and sales tax would replace the Byzantine U.S. income tax code, which, according to many conservative groups and newspaper reports, runs to more than 72,000 pages.
+(Actually, it's nowhere near that long.)* Critics often refer to the complicated politics of Constantinople (which used to be Byzantium and is now Istanbul) when discussing American tax laws.
 Was the Byzantine system of government especially complex?

 Only compared to those of medieval Europe.
 Ceremony and ritual were important features of the imperial court at Constantinople.
 Guests at royal banquets were assigned titles that denoted where they could sit in relation to the emperor, whom they could talk to, and what they were allowed to discuss.
 Eventually, the rituals became so complex that treatises were written to help outsiders understand proper etiquette, and the emperor employed officials to teach newbies how to behave.
 During this period, Western Europeans had lost a taste for the pomp and circumstance of empire.
 Their leaders were little more than feudal lords who more closely resembled generals than true emperors, although they sometimes carried that title.
 Ambassadors to Constantinople complained loudly about the formality of the court: For example, in the late 10th century, Liutprand of Cremona, who traveled twice to Byzantium as an ambassador of German emperor Otto, wrote a book in which he bemoaned the overly choreographed Byzantine court ceremonies.
 Still, Byzantium was far less complicated than any modern government.